UHI Mentoring Scheme

 Who is it for?

-The scheme aims to support UHI’s diverse staff profile with varied research backgrounds:
+The scheme aims to support the university’s diverse staff profile with varied research backgrounds:

 - Staff aspiring to / or returning to research